contrivancecompanychicago/space-station-sim/README.md

  - rewrite renderer
     - move all context manipulation into layer class
  - use shadowblur for highlighting character (better)
- - use code to upsize images to like 64 or something

  - datamap
    - all the things (object abilities, character skills)
    - go through codebase and fix all refs to datamaps

- - add timewarp
+ - add timewarp for tests

  - ui button log those without keys and add keys to all for css selectability